-A series of public webinars have been held to give people the opportunity to learn more about the Oxfordshire Plan 2050.
+A series of public webinars were held during the consultation to give people the opportunity to learn more about the Oxfordshire Plan 2050.

 The webinars included presentations from principal members of the Oxfordshire Plan 2050 team with district, and county partners.

 The consultation for you to have your say on The Oxfordshire Plan 2050, has now closed.

 Thank you for giving your thoughts, knowledge and ideas to help plan Oxfordshire’s future.

 Oxfordshire’s county, city and district councils are working in partnership to deliver this bold and ambitious plan that will enable us to realise our vision that in 2050 the people of Oxfordshire are living in sustainable communities with a high quality of life and strong sense of community.